 - ½ teaspoon of cracked black pepper

-- ½ cup of finely chopped red onion.
+- ½ cup of finely chopped red or white onion

-- In a medium bowl mix all the dressing ingredients making sure it is well combined.
+- In a medium bowl mix together the mayonnaise, sour cream, vinegar, chopped onion, sugar substitute, salt, pepper making sure it is well combined.
 Set aside.

 - Chop the broccoli and cauliflower using mainly the florets and only the tender part of the stems.

 - In a large mixing bowl combine the chopped cauliflower and broccoli.